Edith Wharton: Career

 After a visit with her friend, Paul Bourget, she wrote "The Good May Come" and "The Lamp of Psyche".
-"The Lamp of Psyche" was a comical story with verbal wit and sorrow.
+"The Lamp of Psyche" was a comical story, with verbal wit and sorrow.
 After "Something Exquisite" was rejected by Burlingame, she lost confidence in herself.
-She started travel writing in 1894.
+She started travel writing, in 1894.

 In 1901, Wharton wrote a two-act play called Man of Genius.
 This play was about an English man who was having an affair with his secretary.
 The play was rehearsed but was never produced.
-Another 1901 play, The Shadow of a Doubt, which also came close to being staged but fell through, was thought to be lost, until it was discovered in 2017.
-Its world premiere was a radio adaptation broadcast on BBC Radio 3 in 2018.
-She collaborated with Marie Tempest to write another play, but the two only completed four acts before Marie decided she was no longer interested in costume plays.
+Another 1901 play, The Shadow of a Doubt, which also came close to being staged but fell through, was thought to be lost, until it was discovered, in 2017.
+It had a radio adaptation broadcast on BBC Radio 3, in 2018.
+It wouldn't be until 2023, over a century later, that the world stage premiere took place in Canada at the Shaw Festival, directed by Peter Hinton-Davis.

+She collaborated with Marie Tempest to write another play, but the two only completed four acts, before Marie decided she was no longer interested in costume plays.
 One of her earliest literary endeavors (1902) was the translation of the play Es Lebe das Leben ("The Joy of Living"), by Hermann Sudermann.
-The Joy of Living was criticized for its title because the heroine swallows poison at the end, and was a short-lived Broadway production.
+The Joy of Living was criticized for its title, because the heroine swallows poison, at the end, and was a short-lived Broadway production.
 It was, however, a successful book.

 Many of Wharton's novels are characterized by subtle use of dramatic irony.
 Having grown up in upper-class, late-19th-century society, Wharton became one of its most astute critics, in such works as The House of Mirth and The Age of Innocence.

 Themes

 Versions of her mother, Lucretia Jones, often appeared in Wharton's fiction.
 Biographer Hermione Lee described it as "one of the most lethal acts of revenge ever taken by a writing daughter."
 In her memoir, A Backward Glance, Wharton describes her mother as indolent, spendthrift, censorious, disapproving, superficial, icy, dry and ironic.

 Wharton's writings often dealt with themes such as "social and individual fulfillment, repressed sexuality, and the manners of old families and the new elite."
 Maureen Howard, editor of Edith Wharton: Collected Stories, notes several recurring themes in Wharton's short stories, including confinement and attempts at freedom, the morality of the author, critiques of intellectual pretension, and the "unmasking" of the truth.
 Wharton's writing also explored themes of "social mores and social reform" as they relate to the "extremes and anxieties of the Gilded Age".
-These themes were expressed in her ghost stories, in which supernatural specters function as richly costumed variations on a theme of all-too-human cruelty.

 A key recurring theme in Wharton's writing is the relationship between the house as a physical space and its relationship to its inhabitant's characteristics and emotions.
 Maureen Howard argues "Edith Wharton conceived of houses, dwelling places, in extended imagery of shelter and dispossession.
-Houses – their confinement and their theatrical possibilities…they are never mere settings."
+Houses – their confinement and their theatrical possibilities ... they are never mere settings."